Nadine Benjamin

-Biography

 She was born Nadine Rohanda Smith in Brixton, south London, of Jamaican-Indian heritage.
-Leaving school when she was 16, she joined the Youth Training Scheme, which led to her working with a corporate finance company in the City for seven years.
+Leaving St Martin-in-the-Fields High School for Girls when she was 16, she joined the Youth Training Scheme, which led to her working with a corporate finance company in the City for seven years.
 Realising that she wanted to be a singer, she attended Tech Music School in west London, before deciding to focus on opera.

-She was the recipient of a Voice of Black Opera Award for the most promising voice, and subsequently set up a mentoring agency called Everybody Can!
+Benjamin was the recipient of a Voice of Black Opera Award for the most promising voice, and subsequently set up a mentoring agency called Everybody Can!

-Benjamin was appointed Member of the Order of the British Empire (MBE) in the 2021 Birthday Honours for services to opera.
+She was appointed Member of the Order of the British Empire (MBE) in the 2021 Birthday Honours for services to opera.